 JKHD review: ___________ Date: ___________

 Auditing to confirm, not to find.
-If your internal audits never produce NCRs, they are not rigorous enough.
-JAKIM will notice — and find what your internal audits should have.
+The Kedah case at the opening of this article is the canonical example.
+If your internal audits never produce NCRs, they are not rigorous.
+JAKIM will find what your internal audits should have — and the finding will be worse for having been missed internally.

 No follow-up on findings.
-Raising NCRs without tracking them to closure is worse than not auditing at all — it demonstrates awareness of problems without willingness to fix them.
-See our JAKIM audit checklist for what auditors expect.
+Raising NCRs without tracking them to closure is worse than not auditing at all.
+It demonstrates awareness of problems without willingness to address them.
+See our JAKIM audit checklist for what external auditors expect to see.

 Auditing documentation only.
 Checking that documents exist is not enough.
-Verify that documented procedures match actual practice by observing operations and interviewing staff.
+Verify that documented procedures match actual practice by observing operations and interviewing staff at their workstations.

 Inconsistent schedule.
-Audits that are repeatedly postponed or cancelled signal that the organisation does not take compliance seriously.
-Maintain your schedule.
+Audits that are repeatedly postponed signal that the organisation treats compliance as optional.
+Maintain your schedule and document any legitimate delays with rescheduled dates.

-A well-executed internal audit programme is the most powerful tool your organisation has for maintaining MHMS 2020 compliance between JAKIM inspections.
-This template provides the structure — but the value comes from rigorous, honest execution and genuine follow-through on findings.
+A well-executed internal audit programme is the most powerful tool available to a manufacturer for maintaining MHMS 2020 compliance between JAKIM inspections.
+The template above provides the structure.
+The value comes from rigorous, independent execution and genuine follow-through on every finding.

-TAQYID's audit management module provides structured MHMS-aligned checklists, automated scheduling, integrated NCR workflows, and audit reporting — making internal audits a sustainable practice rather than a periodic scramble.
+TAQYID's audit management module provides structured MHMS-aligned checklists, automated scheduling, integrated NCR workflows, MYeHALAL-ready record export, and audit reporting — making internal audits a sustainable practice rather than a periodic scramble.

 Master NCR management for JAKIM halal audits.
 Learn the full NCR lifecycle, root cause analysis, and how to close non-conformities effectively under MHMS 2020.